anilabhadatta/educative.io_scraper/README.md

       python setup.py --run

       [Commands]
-      --install: Install the required dependencies.
+      --install: Creates a virtual environment and installs the required dependencies.
-      --run: Run the scraper.
+      --run: Activates the environment and starts the scraper.
       --create: Creates an executable file for the scraper.
+      Note: The git repository path should not be changed after creating the executable.
       ```